szaimen/Nextcloud-NAS-Guide/README.md

 1. Choose that you **don't** want to use `http://archive.ubuntu.com` as **repository** for your server since the best one was already set during the Ubuntu installation
 1. Select that you **don't** want to make all **free space** available to your **root partition** since it is always better to have some free space left that can be used for snapshots and such.
 You are of course free to shrink the free space later manually if needed
 1. Choose **1 Disk (Only use one disk /mnt/ncdata - NO ZFS!** since 2 Disks is currently not supported by the backup scripts since it complicates things by a lot and doesn't support disk encryption.
 Additionally you would need one dedicated disk only for that directory.
+1. Wait until everything is installed
 1. Choose **Local (DNS on gateway)**, because then you can choose the DNS server in your router in one place for all your devices
+1. Wait until everything is installed
 1. Deselect any apps that you don't want to install.
 (It is recommended to **deselect IssueTemplate, Mail & Group-Folders**)
 1. Click `OK` to **reboot** your server